 - Library of Congress’ Japanese Romanization Table

-- Marugoto Plus: Corresponds to the Marugoto textbook series, but is useful for additional practice of Japanese.
-Marugoto aims to encompass culture through practicing language in a daily conversation style.
+- Marugoto Plus: Corresponds to the Marugoto textbook series but is useful for additional practice of Japanese.
+Marugoto aims to encompass culture through practicing the language in a daily conversation style.

 - News Web Easy (NHK): News in Japanese, featuring furigana (Japanese reading aid).